metagov/daostar/DAOIPs/daoip-6.md

 ## Rationale
 There are many methods through which a DAO can publish a daoURI (i.e. metadata about itself), each of which may only imperfectly reflect the DAO’s intent.

 The most trustworthy way of publishing a daoURI is through an on-chain registration contract (see [DAOIP-2](daoip-2.md)—in this case, it is clear that the data reflects the active will of the DAO.
+It is also the primary way a DAO may “overwrite” any other daoURI that has previously been published, through any means.
 If the DAO inherits daoURI directly through its contract, then this is also trustworthy, though slightly less so as it typically reflects the decisions of a DAO framework rather than the DAO directly.

 The only way that a DAO’s governance contract can have a primary name on ENS is if the contract itself calls ENS, meaning that it needs to pass through an on-chain governance interaction.
 This suggests that it is also highly trustworthy.